gitlabhq/gitlabhq/doc/api/notes.md

 + `id` (required) - The ID of a project
 + `body` (required) - The content of a note

-Will return created note with status `201 Created` on success, or `404 Not found` on fail.
+Will return created note with status `201 Created` on success, `400 Bad Request` if the body attribute is missing or `404 Not found` on fail.

 ### New issue note